mscharstrom/nginx-redirect-guide/README.md

 - [x] Configure nginx.conf to include "/etc/nginx/conf.d/*.conf" and not "/etc/nginx/sites-enabled*;".

 <b>Why even bother?</b><br>
 Without SSL, your website will show insecure to the visitors.
-Therefore, using an SSL-encrypted connection for safety, accessibility or PCI compliance reasons is necessary.
-It becomes very important to redirect from HTTP to HTTPS and it is more or less default nowadays to use HTTPS.<br>
+SSL encrypts requests made between a web server and a visitors browser and it also make requests and responsens happen in a way so that they can't be intercepted.
+The certificates that is being authenticated makes sure that the certificate isn't intended for a different domain, if so the user will get alerted and the browser will most likely block the request.
+Users today expect a secure and private online experience when using a website.
+It is more or less default nowadays to use TLS/SSL (HTTPS).<br><br>
+Google has written a [great article](https://support.google.com/webmasters/answer/6073543?hl=en) on this. <br>

 <br>
 Previously, one only had to redirect from an www.example.com to example.com and/or vice-versa.
 Since the implementation of HTTPS we now have 4 options to enter a website that we have to take in considiration.<br>
 <br>